yashasvi9199/React.js/README.md

 - run `npm run dev`

 To RUN JSON SERVER
-- ` npx json-server --wath $filePath --port $port`
+- ` npx json-server --watch $filePath --port $port`
-- we initialise port here so that it doesn't conflict with react server (3000)
+- we initialize port here so that it doesn't conflict with react server (3000)

 # About Vite